Your FAQs about the NJEA Convention answered

 May I bring immediate family members along?

 Members may bring immediate family members onto the Exhibit Floor.
 Immediate family members are defined as spouse, civil union or domestic partner, parent, child or sibling.
 You may pick up guest badges on the second floor of the convention center.
+Guests over 18 years of age will have to show photo identification.
 Children under 18 must be accompanied by an adult at all times.
 Child care is available for children ages 3-14.
+No

-No guests or children are permitted on the third and fourth floors of the convention center.
+guests or children are permitted on the third and fourth floors of the convention center, nor do guests and children have access beyond the Exhibit Hall on the second floor.
 Guests do not receive certificates of attendance.
+Learn more

 Special-needs accommodations